sibelius/relay-workshop/README.md

 ## Structure

+The workshop is a "huge" monorepo with many packages, let's see what's inside:

 packages - contains packages and code that make workshop exercises possible
 - babel - shared babel config
 - babelweb - shared babel config for web with react fast refresh